ezra-obiwale/JQuery-PrepTable/README.md

-# JQuery-Table
+# JQuery-PrepTable
-A JQuery function to parse table data or load data into the table and to search, order, and paginate the data.
+A JQuery plugin to prepare table for searching, ordering, and paginating.
+The table may have existing rows or may be populated via javascript or ajax.

 See (http://ezra-obiwale.github.io/JQuery-Table/) for Documentation